140 Best Alien Race Names: Species & Civilization Ideas for Sci-Fi Stories

 Synthesizer

 Hybrid beings who study the integration of organic and artificial intelligence.
-Their research advances cybernetic enhancement and AI consciousness.
+Their research moves cybernetics and AI consciousness forward.

 Technological Innovators

 These species looked at the universe's rules and said "interesting suggestion."
-Their names incorporate technical-sounding elements because technology isn't separate from their culture—it IS their culture.
-They view the cosmos as one massive engineering problem waiting for elegant solutions.
+Their names incorporate technical-sounding elements because technology isn't separate from their culture.
+It is their culture.
+They view the cosmos as one massive engineering problem.
 Need faster-than-light travel?
 They invented three competing methods and are arguing about which is most efficient.
 Want to harness a black hole's energy?
 They've been doing it for millennia.
-These innovators don't just use technology; they integrate it into their biology, creating cybernetic enhancements that blur the line between organism and machine.
-Some even uploaded their consciousness to digital formats, achieving a form of immortality through backup copies.
-They approach biological problems with engineering solutions and see evolution as just another system to optimize.
-Every other species depends on their innovations, whether they admit it or not.
+These innovators integrate technology into their biology, blurring the line between organism and machine.
+Some even upload consciousness to digital formats, treating backup copies as a kind of immortality.
+They approach biological problems with engineering solutions and see evolution as another system to optimize.

 Nexustech